Campus Safety & Sheriff’s Office at BCC

 See “Documents and PDFs” on the right for the BCC Clery Crime Statistics.

 The intent is for lost and found items to be returned to their rightful owners.
-Please be aware that BCC nor the Sheriff’s Office at BCC assumes no responsibility whatsoever for the care and/or protection of any personal belonging left unattended or loss, under any circumstances.
+Please be aware that BCC nor the Sheriff’s Office at BCC assumes no responsibility whatsoever for the care and/or protection of any personal belonging left unattended or lost, under any circumstances.
 All found items should be turned into the BCC Sheriff’s Office located in Building A (next to Fin’s Grill) for the identification of the rightful owner.
 Lost personal items such as clothing, lunch boxes, notebooks, etc. will be placed in a lost and found box located in the Fin’s Grill.
 Items of significant value (laptops, keys, wallets, etc.) will be logged as personal property by the BCC Sheriff’s Office and will be held to allow time for individuals to retrieve lost items.
 Property not claimed within a reasonable period of time will be transported to the Property Division of the Brunswick County Sheriff’s Office located at the Brunswick County Complex.

 It is unlawful for any person to carry, openly or concealed any weapon on any of the BCC sites.
 Exceptions are made for those students or employees whose training (such as Basic Law Enforcement Training) or job requires that a weapon be carried and in accordance with North Carolina General Statutes.